 Once the cocoa butter is melted, remove it from heat and stir in the powdered sugar mixture.

-I like to use a whisk to stir these two together, but a fork would work as well.
+I like to use a whisk to stir these two together, but a fork works too.

 Step Four: Heat and Mold